zeon-studio-portal/barry-portfolio-nextjs/content/sections/light-bringer-carousel.md

 enable: true
 title: LET'S LIGHT UP THE WORLD
 subtitle: >-
-  My purpose is to ignite the transformation spark in others, so our collective light shines like a supernova.
+  My purpose is to ignite the transformative spark in others, so our collective light shines like a supernova.
 list:
   - enable: true